Ore M.

 PSG are trying to put sufficient pressure on Inter, and this includes the goalkeeper Yann Sommer, as the French team try to force a mistake.

 In the twentieth minute, as Inter Milan pile men forward, PSG hit them on the counter and turn defence into attack.
-Ousmane Dembele finds Desire Doue who takes a shot which takes a massive deflection off Dimarco and past Sommer to make it 2-0 to the French champions.
+Ousmane Dembele finds Desire Doue and his strike takes a massive deflection off Dimarco and past Sommer to make it 2-0 to the French champions.

 Kvaratskhelia and Desire Doue hold the width on either side, while PSG are patient while looking for an opening.
 Vitinha is more like a tempo dictator, as he knows whether to slow down or speed up the game depending on the situation.
 PSG also try to find Vitinha in between the lines as he can pick passes to the forward players (Doue, Dembele and Kvara).